aiven/aiven-docs/docs/products/clickhouse/concepts/features-overview.md

 **Pre-configured settings:** The managed ClickHouse service is pre-configured with a rational set of parameters and settings appropriate for the plan you have selected.
-You can easily launch production-ready ClickHouse clusters in minutes in a cloud of your choice.

 ## Easy management